-Why do we change the clocks?
+Why do we change the clocks? - CBBC Newsround

 It's that time of year again where we turn the clocks backwards and all get one hour more in bed!

-The clocks will be going backward on Sunday 29 October at 2am - so you will probably be fast asleep tucked up in bed when it happens.
+The clocks will be going backward on Sunday 28th October 2018 at 2am - so you will probably be fast asleep tucked up in bed when it happens!

 When the clocks change like this, we are moving from what is called British Summer Time (BST) - also known as Daylight Saving Time (DST) or GMT+1 - back to Greenwich Mean Time (GMT).